Q & A

 Q. Do you plan to offer a larger size range?

-As a result, the upper range of the sizes is limited, because there are only so many times a pattern can be increased or decreased in size before it needs to be recreated entirely to ensure its quality.
+A. Vesta Patterns focuses on representing a range of different cup sizes and body shapes, and the "A" and "E" shapes have a bust size range that is smaller than the standard size chart.
+As a result, the upper range is limited, because there are only so many times a pattern can be increased or decreased in size before it needs to be recreated entirely to ensure its quality.

-If your measurements do exceed the upper size range, there is a silver lining: Many patterns intended for larger sizes often have extremely large shoulders that have not been scaled proportionally to how the human body actually grows.
+That said, many people who wear larger sizes have had excellent results by simply customizing the XL size of the "S" shape to fit their own bust, waist, and hip measurements, and leaving the shoulders of the pattern untouched.
+Many patterns and ready-to-wear garments intended for larger sizes often have extremely large shoulders and upper chest measurements that have not been scaled proportionally to how the human body actually grows.
 So even if you need to make some adjustments, you may find that you can get a better fit by starting with a Vesta pattern that comes close to your largest measurement, because the shoulders (perhaps the trickiest part of any garment) will be a more appropriate size and fit.

 Questions about the Fable dress: